 Dating to the late 19th century, Andrássy út was the city’s first experiment in urban development since the Middle Ages.
-I’d say it was a pretty successful!
-Prada, Gucci and Louis-Vuitton vie for retail space among the grand neo-Renaissance villas, making Andrássy út one of the most expensive commercial streets in Europe.
+I’d say it was a success!
+Prada, Gucci, and Louis Vuitton vie for retail space among the grand neo-Renaissance villas, making Andrássy út one of the most expensive commercial streets in Europe.

 Rumor has it Emperor Franz Joseph was so aggravated by the beauty of the Hungarian Opera House that he only attended one performance there.
 His wife Elisabeth, on the other hand, was a great fan of the arts and frequented operas in Budapest.
-She wasn’t allowed to use the Royal Box without her husband, however, and so had to choose a new box closer to the stage while the perfectly good Royal Box sat empty.
+Since she wasn’t allowed to use the Royal Box without her husband, she sat in a new box closer to the stage while the Royal Box sat empty.
 Today anyone willing to pay for the seats can sit there.

-Although we didn’t visit during opera season, which runs from September to June, we did get to watch a mini-performance at the end of our tour.
-More entertaining than I expected, a man dressed like the Phantom of the Opera performed several songs and danced with a member of the audience.
+Although I didn’t visit during opera season, which runs from September to June, I did get to watch a mini-performance at the end of the tour.
+More entertaining than I expected, a man dressed like the Phantom of the Opera sang songs and danced with a member of the audience.
 I was relieved he didn’t pick me!
-Tours run daily at 3 and 4 pm in multiple languages, and cost HUF 2,900 (US$13).

-In stark contest to the beauty of the Opera House, the House of Terror is a museum dedicated to Hungary’s dark years as an Axis power and later a Soviet puppet state – a time Hungarians refer to as “the accursed 40 years.”
-The building, once the headquarters for the rightly feared secret police, has borne witness to unspeakable acts of violence.
+In stark contrast to the beauty of the Opera House, the House of Terror Museum is dedicated to Hungary’s dark years of Soviet occupation – a time Hungarians refer to as “the accursed 40 years.”
+The building, once the headquarters for the fearsome secret police, has borne witness to unspeakable acts of violence.

 Multi-media exhibits on the museum’s top two floors illustrate what life was like in Hungary after World War II and the persecution many faced during the Soviet occupation.
-Taking up most of the basement are reconstructed prison cells, where “enemies” of the communist state – aristocrats, land-owning peasants, religious leaders – were detained, tortured and often killed.
+Taking up most of the basement are reconstructed prison cells, where “enemies” of the communist state – aristocrats, land-owners, religious leaders, etc – were detained, tortured, and often killed.

-The visit ends with a walk past the “hall of shame” – walls hung with photos of those complicit in supporting the Soviet and Nazi regimes and committing injustices against their countrymen.
-As we looked at the images, we noticed many of the men and women are still alive.
-I wondered how they feel about their place in history and if they are sorry for what they did.
-Tickets to the museum cost HUF 2,000 (US$8.90).
+The visit ends with a walk past the “hall of shame” which features photos of those complicit in supporting the Soviet and Nazi regimes and committing injustices against their countrymen.
+As I looked at the images, I noticed that many of the conspirators are still alive.
+I wonder how they feel about their place in history and if they are sorry for what they did.

 One can recover from the sobering museum at Alexandra Bookstore, which just so happens to have the most fantastic cafe of any bookstore I’ve ever seen.
-We were tipped off by a couple staying at our guesthouse who likened it to having tea at Buckingham Palace.
+I was tipped off by a couple staying at my guesthouse who likened it to having tea at Buckingham Palace.
 Located on the second floor of what was once the Paris Department Store, the cafe features a superbly painted ceiling hung with chandeliers and walls trimmed with gold.
-The live pianist enhances the ambiance and I half expected patrons to start waltzing around the room.
+A pianist enhances the ambiance and I half expected patrons to start waltzing around the room.
 It’s an experience best savored with cake and cappuccino.